Low-budget film: Micro budget

 A micro budget film is that which is made on an extremely low budget, sometimes as little as a few thousand dollars.
 An example of such would be the popular 1992 film El Mariachi, in which the director Robert Rodriguez was unable to afford second takes due to the $7000 budget.
 Despite this, it was a success both critically and commercially, and started the young director's career.

 Some of the most critically acclaimed micro-budget films were by the Bengali film director Satyajit Ray, his most famous being The Apu Trilogy (1955–1959).
 The first film in the trilogy, Pather Panchali (1955), was produced on a shoestring budget of Rs.
 200,000 ($3000) using an amateur cast and crew.
 The three films are now frequently listed among the greatest films of all time.
 All his other films that followed also had micro-budgets or low-budgets, with his most expensive films being The Adventures of Goopy and Bagha (1968) at Rs.
 600,000 ($12,000) and Shatranj Ke Khilari (1977) at Rs.
 2 million ($40,000).

 Another example would be the 1977 cult film Eraserhead, which cost only $10,000 to produce.
 Director David Lynch had so much trouble securing funds that the film had to be made over a six-year period, whenever Lynch could afford to shoot scenes.
-In 2014, journalist Kyle Smith estimated the film has grossed over $7 million.

 Slacker, a 1991 comedy-drama film written and directed by Richard Linklater, was produced for $23,000.
 The film was inducted into the National Film Registry in 2012.
 Influenced by the success of Slacker, Clerks was written and directed by Kevin Smith for $27,575 in 1994 which he paid for on his credit card and grossed $3.2 million in theatres.
 Clerks launched Smith's career as a director and he has made several considerable higher budget films.

-In Russia, the 1997 crime film Brother was made with a budget of around $10,000, and was extremely successful when it was first released.

 In 1998, Christopher Nolan's first film Following was filmed on a budget of £3,000.
 Nolan then received another £3,000 to "blow it up to 35mm".

 Primer is a 2004 American science fiction film written, directed and produced by Shane Carruth, a former mathematician and engineer, who also starred, and was completed on a budget of only $7,000.

 Also in 2004, the documentary Tarnation had a budget of $218.32, but grossed $1,200,000.

 In 2007 the Tribeca Film Festival premiered the first film shot in a cell phone.
 Dutch avant-garde filmmaker Cyrus Frisch shot the 70-minute film, titled Why Didn't Anybody Tell Me It Would Become This Bad in Afghanistan for only $200 on a Sharp 903 cell phone, with its built-in 3.2-megapixel camera.